bangle-io/bangle-editor/core/api.md

 **On Heading collapse**

 The heading component also allows you to collapse and uncollapse any content, after the current heading, that is not of type heading or has a heading of level greater than the current heading.

+:bulb: The collapsed data is saved in the node attribute `collapseContent`, it is also accessible inside the DOM data attribute by accessing `data-bangle-attrs`.

-A collapsed heading will have a class name of `bangle-heading-collapsed` to allow for styling.
-A collapsed heading will save the collapsed data in a JSON string under the dom attribute `data-bangle-attrs`.
+:bulb:  A collapsed heading will have a class name of `bangle-heading-collapsed` to allow for styling.

 :warning: For serializing to Markdown you will have to uncollapse your document, since markdown doesn't support collapsing.
-You can run the command`uncollapseAllHeadings` before serializing to markdown to avoid this problem.
+You should run the command`uncollapseAllHeadings` before serializing to markdown.

 On top of the collapse commands, the component also exports the following helper functions to help with collapse functionality: